 STATE OF NEW YORK)

 ) ss.:

-COUNTY OF ONONDAGA
+COUNTY OF ONONDAGA)

-On the 22 day of June, 2020, before me personally came

-Rober L. Price June, 2020, before me personally came, to me known who, being by me duly sworn, did depose and

-say that he resides at 4739 Manor Hill Drive, Syracuse, Ny, that he/she is the

-a Central School District of Onondaga County, New York,

-and which executed the foregoing instrument, and it was

-granted by the Board of Education.

-executed pursuant to authorization granted by the Board of Education.
+On the 14 day of June, 2022, before me personally came Robin Price, to me known who, being by me duly sworn, did depose and say that he resides at 4739 Manor Hill Drive, Syracuse, New York 13215, that he is the Superintendent of the Onondaga Central School District of Onondaga County, New York, the School District described in and which executed the foregoing instrument, and it was executed pursuant to authorization granted by the Board of Education.

-Line D. White
+Lisa D. White

-JIVAL DIVINOU

-N D. 11'

 Notary Public